ueharaneal/BookSaver/README.md

 ## Description

 This project allows you to save and edit books.
 You will be able to remove the book once it is on your list.
+A photo will be generated using Unspash's API.

 ## Features